noopkat/javascript-hardware-prototyping-pres/iotd_slides.md

 # NodeJS

-- JavaScript runtime
+- platform built on Chrome's JavaScript runtime (V8)
-- both in and out of browser
+- build services with JavaScript
+- event driven, ideal for handling external events, such as those from devices
-- small module mentality
+- small module mentality (over 100k packages available for d/l)

 ---

 # Johnny-Five

-- Robotics and other hardware in NodeJS
+- Library for interacting with hardware in NodeJS
-- Easy to use API
+- Rich, easy to use API
 - Fast to get up and running with Arduino

 ---